DanielMoscoso/100day_challenge/Readme.txt

 	 places.
 I think it is because I should model the game in terms of real physics;
 	 speed = distance/time.
 Right now I only change how fast the game renders/updates each turtle.
+	-All the turtles have different speed.
+The only thing is that when 2 turtles are within a few paces of the finish line, and 2 or any combination of turtles, crosses the line, then all of them win (even though it clearly states who crosses first).
 ===============================================================================